heikkipora/registry-sync/README.md

 Synchronizes selected packages and their transitive dependencies from a remote NPM registry (such as https://registry.npmjs.org) to a local folder.
 The local copy can then be used as a simple private NPM registry without publishing capabilities.

+Inspired by https://www.npmjs.com/package/npm-mirror, which unfortunately seems to be in hibernation and not compatible with the current registry.npmjs.org

+## Installation

+    npm install -g npm-mirror

 ## Usage

 Usage: bin/sync [options]